cronnoss/java-reflection-example/README.md

 9 There is an array of lines, each of which contains a set of 5 lines separated by a space, find the longest among all the words, if there are several such words, get any of them

+### Topic: Java multithreading

+Try implementing your own thread pool.
+The pool's capacity (the number of worker threads) is passed as constructor arguments.

+Once the pool is created, it immediately initializes and starts the threads.
+Inside the pool, the task queue for execution is organized via a LinkedList<Runnable>.

+When the thread pool executes the execute(Runnabler) method, the specified task must be put into the execution queue, and as soon as a free thread appears, it must be executed.

+It is also necessary to implement the shutdown() method, after which new tasks are no longer accepted by the pool (an IllegalStateException can be thrown when trying to add a task), and all threads for which there are no more tasks terminate their work.

+Additionally, you can add the awaitTermination() method without a timeout, which works similarly to standard thread pools.